brian57/art-catalog/README.md

 # art-catalog
-My first stab at making a React.js, Redux, Express app: A simple web app to catalog and sort my paintings.
+A simple app to catalog and sort my paintings and to improve my skills with React.js, Redux, and Express.

-# Things left to do:
+# TODO
 - form validation
 - pagination
-- clean up CSS
 - Add Tags
-- clean up actions + reducers
-- Test Errors
+- errors
-- Test loading states
+- Sorting